 For even more seasonal fun, check out our Winter Fun Guides.

 3. Just outside Oklahoma City, Edmond glows with the Christmas spirit throughout the month of December.
-Brilliant light displays can be found in downtown Edmond, Spring Creek Plaza, Spring Creek Village, First Baptist Church, the UCO and OC campuses and the newest addition, Luminance at Mitch Park.
+Brilliant light displays can be found in downtown Edmond, the UCO and OC campuses and the newest addition, Luminance at Mitch Park.
 So load up and drive throughout town to see different displays spread throughout the area.

-Mitch Park will be aglow with interactive, 3D lighted displays and the fun begins on Nov.
-21 with a celebratory kickoff featuring food trucks, pop-up shops and live music.
-Families can also take a spin on the ice at the Edmond Outdoor Ice Rink.
+Mitch Park will be aglow with interactive, 3D lighted displays and families can also take a spin on the ice at the Edmond Outdoor Ice Rink.

 4. Head west to Yukon for their annual Christmas in the Park Celebration.
-The drive-thru display covers three park complexes with nearly three miles of illuminated fun, 5 million twinkling lights and over 425 one of a kind lighted displays.
+The drive-thru display covers three park complexes with nearly three miles of illuminated fun, 5 million twinkling lights and over 425 one-of-a-kind lighted displays.
 See the lights from your car or hop aboard the Santa Express Train in Chisholm Trail Park for an up-close view, weather permitting.
+Returning again this year, the Yukon Ice Rink at Chisholm Trail Park features 4,100 square feet of real ice so families can take in the festive sights from the ice.
 The lights are open 6 – 11 p.m. nightly.

 To see more holiday lights in OKC and beyond, check out this list.